Award Documents of the Korean Empire

 Emperor Kwangmu’s personal signature

 For Emperor Kwangmu’s Personal Signature 수결 (手決), he decided to use the words ‘il sim (一心)’, which translates as ‘one heart’ and means ‘heart and soul’, ‘wholeheartedly’, ‘of one mind’.
 He wrote the character with ‘il’ above ‘sim’, then combined them into a single stylized character and finally rotated the combined character a full 180°.
-Notice that the stroke count is 5 for both “il sim” and for the signature.
+Notice that the stroke count is 5 for both “il sim” and for his signature.

 Emperor Sunjong’s personal signature